How to take an agile approach to process improvement.

 Being agile means you’re more flexible, you move faster and you adapt to change more easily.
 In the fast-moving world of software development, companies have taken that to heart.

-Being agile means you’re more flexible, you move faster and you adapt to change more easily.
-In the fast-moving world of software development, companies have taken that to heart.
-Many take an Agile approach to Development to be nimble enough to keep innovating – which is what software should be all about.
+Many take an agile approach to development to be nimble enough to keep innovating – which is what software should be all about.

-That’s how Promapp runs.
-It started in the development team and now you’ll see every department taking lessons from the agile approach.
-Why?
-Because creating a structure that allows you to innovate quickly is good for business – regardless of the industry, or functional area you work in.
-So how does it work and (more importantly) how can you do it too?
+Creating a structure that allows you to innovate quickly is good for business – regardless of the industry, or functional area you work in.
+So how does agile work and (more importantly) how can you do it too?

 How a business can stay agile.